-- mortgage statement (UK or EEA) - bank / building society statement (UK and Channel Islands or EEA) - bank / building society statement (countries outside the EEA) - bank / building society account opening confirmation letter (UK) - credit card statement (UK or EEA) - financial statement e.g. pension, endowment, ISA (UK) - P45 / P60 statement (UK and Channel Islands) - council tax statement (UK and Channel Islands) - letter of sponsorship from future employment provider (non UK / non EEA only; valid only for applicants residing outside the UK at the time of application; must be valid at time of application) - utility bill (UK; not mobile telephone bill) - benefit statement e.g. child benefit, pension (UK) - a document from central or local government/ government agency / local council giving an entitlement e.g. from the Department for Work and Pensions, the Employment Service , HM Revenue & Customs, Jobcentre, Jobcentre Plus, Social Security (UK and Channel Islands) - EU national ID card (must be valid at time of application) - cards carrying the PASS accreditation logo (UK and Channel Islands; must be valid at time of applications) - letter from Head or College Principal (for 16-19 year olds in full-time education.
-This is only used in exceptional circumstances if other documents cannot be provided; must be valid at time of application).
+- Mortgage Statement (UK or EEA) - Bank/Building Society Statement (UK and Channel Islands or EEA) - Bank/Building Society Statement (countries outside the EEA) branch must be in the country where the applicant lives and works - Bank or building society opening confirmation letter (UK) - Credit Card Statement (UK or EEA) - Financial Statement e.g. pension, endowment (UK) - P45/P60 Statement (UK & Channel Islands) - Council Tax Statement (UK & Channel Islands) - Letter of sponsorship from future employment provider (Non UK/Non EEA only valid only for applicants residing outside the UK at the time of application) must be valid at the time of application - Utility Bill (UK) Not Mobile Telephone bill - Benefit Statement (UK) e.g. Child Benefit, Pension - A document from Central or Local Government/ Government Agency/ Local Council giving entitlement e.g. from the Department for Work and Pensions, the Employment Service, HMRC (UK & Channel Islands) - EEA National ID Card must be valid at time of application - Irish passport card (cannot be used with an Irish passport) must be valid at time of application - Cards carrying the PASS accreditation logo (UK, Isle of Man and Channel Islands) must be valid at time of application - Letter from Head or College Principal (UK) for 16-19 year olds in full time education only to be used in exceptional circumstances if other documents cannot be provided must be valid at time of application